 Step 3: Work with an Experienced Technician

 Although most employers prefer an applicant who has had some vocational training, the most frequent method of training is on the job.
 Even those who have had vocational courses benefit by working with an experienced technician.

 Step 4: Take Advantage of Employer or Manufacturer-Sponsored Training

 Two organizations offer voluntary national certification programs that add to a technician's demonstrated proficiency in maintenance, diagnosis and repair of major home appliances.
 The National Appliance Service Technician Certification (NASTeC) has four exams.
 A basic skills examination must be passed, plus at least one of three specific appliance exams to become NASTeC certified.
-Passing all of the exams earns certification as a NASTeC Universal Technician.
+Passing all of the exams earns candidates certification as NASTeC Universal Technicians.